mdahirel/mdahirel/README.md

 Until recently I was a Marie Skłodowska-Curie Fellow at Ghent University, in the Terrestrial Ecology unit (https://www.ecology.ugent.be/terec/), and I am currently looking for a job.

-You can (for now!) find me on twitter [`@mdahirel`](https://twitter.com/mdahirel), and more information about my research (including a more or less up-to-date CV) at https://mdahirel.github.io/
+You can find more information about my research (including a more or less up-to-date CV) at https://mdahirel.github.io/

 <!--
 **mdahirel/mdahirel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.